Digestive Disorders > IBD > Crohn's Disease

 Crohn's Disease Flare-ups: How to Recognize and Treat Them

-When a Crohn’s flare-up occurs, the inflammatory activity in the body increases, and immune defense cells and inflammation mediators trigger symptoms and complications.
-Between flare-ups, many patients are symptom-free, and the aim is to maintain this phase as long as possible through specific therapy.
-This article describes flare-ups and their meaning, prevention, and therapy.
+When a Crohn’s disease flare-up occurs, inflammatory activity increases, and immune cells and inflammation mediators cause symptoms and complications.
+Between flare-ups, many people are symptom-free (remission phase); remission maintenance is a therapy that aims to prolong this phase as long as possible.

-During a flare-up, the patient experiences symptoms similar to those in their history or new symptoms associated with Crohn's disease.
-Typical symptoms suggest a problem in the gastrointestinal tract.
-Inflammation can also become active in other parts of the body.
-The symptoms involved with Crohn's disease include:
+During a flare-up, people experience symptoms similar to those in their history or new symptoms typically associated with Crohn's disease, suggesting a problem with the gastrointestinal tract.
+Inflammation can also begin in other parts of the body.
+Symptoms of Crohn's disease include:

 - Weight loss

 - Eye inflammation

 - Skin changes

 The frequency and severity of flare-ups are difficult to estimate, and someone can experience a new flare-up even while taking medication.
 After starting medication, 30–70% of people have another flare-up within the following two years.
 In the first five years after beginning medication, only 20% of people experience no further flare-ups.
 Approximately 25% experience chronic activity, meaning a flare-up that lasts longer than six months.